-The kids have grown up and moved out of the house and you’re getting used to being an empty nester.
-It’s a time for adjustments and figuring out your life apart from your kids.
-It’s a good time to check in with your finances and reevaluate your saving priorities so you can build wealth.
+The kids have grown up and moved out of the house, and you’re getting used to being an empty nester.
+This is a good time to check in with your finances and reevaluate your saving priorities so you can build wealth and ensure you’re set up for retirement success.

 The first step is protecting what you have saved.
 Then you’ll have the freedom to invest and build wealth as you prepare for retirement.
-Here are some key dos and don’ts for both protecting and investing your money.
+Here are some dos and don’ts for protecting and investing your money

 Protection comes first